Structure the Argument

 Go back to the previous scenario, where you intend to propose an employee development program for your company.

-Fill out the Supporting Argument Grid below by answering each of the questions below.
+Fill out the Supporting Argument Grid below by answering each of the following questions.